Creating successful Farm to School Programs in Florida: A County-wide Feasibility Study of Direct, Local Procurement

 • Sustainable Communities: community development, food hubs, infrastructure analysis, local and regional food systems, public policy, social networks, sustainability measures

-Collect, organize, analyze, and interpret data for volume and cost of production, distribution, processing and food reimbursement for selected fresh commodities produced in or surrounding Sarasota County in the State of Florida.
+Objective 2: Evaluate Sarasota County’s Procurement.
+Collect, organize, analyze, and interpret data for acreage, distribution, production, transportation, processing and food reimbursement for selected fresh food products in Sarasota County as well as 11 surrounding counties in the Southwest Florida region.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.